MOUNT ROGERS SUMMER NATURALIST RALLY

 Saturday Afternoon Field Trips

 Field trips depart at 1:00PM from the Konnarock Community Center.
-Join us for these excursions: Stream Ecology, Spruce Forest, Snorkeling, Butterflies, Mushrooms, Rare Plant Monitoring, Round Leaf Birch, Non-native Invasive Abatement, and a Study Skin Workshop.
+Join us for these excursions: Stream Ecology, Caving, Snorkeling, Butterflies, Mushrooms, Rare Plant Monitoring, and a visit to the Roundleaf Birch site.

 + VIEW DETAILS